Astros vs. Nationals Player Props Betting Odds

-Alex Bregman and Lane Thomas are two of the players with prop bets available when the Houston Astros and the Washington Nationals meet at Minute Maid Park on Tuesday (first pitch at 8:10 PM ET).
+Player prop betting options for Alex Bregman, Lane Thomas and others are available in the Houston Astros-Washington Nationals matchup at Minute Maid Park on Wednesday, starting at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!